SudTechnology/hello-sud-plus-h5/QuickStart/README_EN.md

   ```

   2. The web communication mechanism is based on the window.onmessage event.
 If the web page itself also uses the window.onmessage event, the following code needs to be added.
-SudSDk will not modify the window.onmessage method defined by the web itself, and the corresponding listening and execution will still occur
+SudSDk will not modify the window.onmessage method defined by the web itself, and the corresponding listening and execution will still occur.
   ```javascript
       // The onmessage defined in the page window.onmessage = function (data) {